Ealenn/Ealenn/content/posts/raspberry/dns-sinkhole/index.md

 #...
 ```

-By default the DNS-Sinkhole uses their own list, but you can add a lot of them, simply with a search on github.

-I share my lists on a GitHub [Ealenn/AdGuard-Home-List](https://github.com/Ealenn/AdGuard-Home-List). **This list can easily be used in corporate.** This is the list that is configured in my home, and I use every day.
-It brings together the most famous lists.
+By default, DNS-Sinkhole employs its own list, but you can easily add more from sources like GitHub.
+I created my own lists and I share them on GitHub at [Ealenn/AdGuard-Home-List](https://github.com/Ealenn/AdGuard-Home-List), which is suitable for corporate use and combines popular lists.

-Once you have AdGuard Home ready and are logged in, use its main menu to add one blocklist and one allowlist.
+To configure AdGuard Home, use its main menu to add one blocklist and one allowlist:

 BlockList :
 - https://raw.githubusercontent.com/Ealenn/AdGuard-Home-List/gh-pages/AdGuard-Home-List.Block.txt